Instant Pot Chicken Stock

-Instant Pot chicken stock is an easy recipe to make!
-Simply combine a leftover whole carcass, spices, and other simple ingredients in an electric pressure cooker for rich bone broth that's perfect for soups and can even be frozen.
+Instant Pot chicken stock is an easy, frugal recipe.
+Get a rich bone broth that's perfect for soups & can easily be frozen.

 looking down on onion, spices, and chicken in water in an instant pot.